 - Understanding industry responsibilities

-- The Future of Audio and Video Programming in Canada: What Will Come Next?
+- Harnessing Change: The Future of Programming Distribution in Canada

 Supporting Content Made by Canadians through Regulation

 - Defining a Canadian song (MAPL – Music Artist Performance Lyrics)